doodlewind/react-ssd1306/docs/tutorial.md

 * The easiest way to control the SSD1306 chip is through the I2C protocol.
 This is just as using the USB protocol with USB devices.
 * There is no I2C ports on modern PC motherboard, but there are some compatible pins on the Raspberry Pi.
 * Once a device that supports I2C is connected, it can be controlled by the operating system.
-We know that everything is a “file” in Linux, so this screen will also be treated as a file, mounted in the `/dev` directory.
+We know that everything is a "file" in Linux, so this screen will also be treated as a file, mounted in the `/dev` directory.
 * For files, simply use Unix system calls like `open` / `write` in C to control them.
 However, the I2C display is not a normal file after all, it’s controlled by the driver in the Linux kernel.
 So we need to install a package named [libi2c-dev](https://www.kernel.org/doc/Documentation/i2c/dev-interface), so as to use the `ioctl` system call in user land to control it.

 We first need to connect the chip to Raspberry Pi.
 Here's how (the Raspberry Pi pin number can be viewed with the `pinout` command):